 The Master degree in Data Science and Scientific Computing (DSSC) is structured into 2 curricula.
 Each curriculum is further organized in several study plans, each corresponding to a specific application area, proposing a choice of specialization courses.
 The first semester of first year is devoted to core courses common to both curricula.
 The second semester of first year is focussed on core courses specific to each curriculum.
 In the second year, instead, the student can choose specialization courses on an application area of interest, depending on the selected study plan.
 During the second year, students will also have to complete their preparation with seminar courses, they can do an intership in a company or in a research lab, and they will have to write their master thesis.

-Curriculum Data Science
+Curriculum Data Science and Applications

 You will be trained to become a professional in the fields of data management and data analysis, with a particular focus on Big Data.
 In this curriculum you will follow courses on machine learning, statistical methods and data management.
 You can further specialize in one of the several application areas: healthcare, foundations of data science, data engineering, social sciences, genomics and biotechnology.